voormedia/rails-erd/README.md

 ### Configuration

 Rails ERD has the ability to be configured via the command line or through the use of a YAML file with configuration options set.
 It will look for this file first at `~/.erdconfig` and then `./.erdconfig` (which will override any settings in `~/.erdconfig`).
-The format of the file is as follows (shown here with the default settings used if no `.erdconfig` is found):
+The format of the file is as follows (shown here with the default settings used if no `.erdconfig` is found).
+More information on [customization options](http://voormedia.github.io/rails-erd/customise.html) can be found in Rails ERD's project documentation.

 ```
 attributes:
   - content
   - foreign_key
   - inheritance
-  - false
 disconnected: true
 filename: erd
 filetype: pdf